 My husband and I ended up becoming two of the very few early pioneers of the “mobile photography” movement, which is how we both ended up with so many Instagram followers.
 We also ended up on Instagram’s “suggested follower” list when it used to be a thing in the early days — which made our accounts explode.
 So much so… that we actually wrote Instagram to take us off that list (probably the only people to ever do this), because it was becoming too distracting. 🙈

 My interest was solely taking photos of the unique characters of NYC, and the “storytelling” moments that would occur for only an instant.
-While I don’t think I was doing anything groundbreaking, I was good at “curating” my work — and I became known for quirky characters and a sense of humor or pathos in my work.
+While I don’t think I was doing anything groundbreaking, I was good at “curating” my work — and I became known for quirky characters and a sense of humor or pathos in many of my photos.

 But…. that’s all mainly in the past! 🙈